WU-RDS/MA2024/_book/index.md

 #### Individual assignments {-}

 There will be 4 individual assignments complemented with optional coaching sessions.
 Note that the assignments need to be submitted in the [R Markdown format](https://rmarkdown.rstudio.com/) (see chapter 10) via CANVAS WU.
 There will be a coaching session dedicated to the R Markdown reporting format in the second session, when the first homework is assigned.

-Your main point of contact for the individual assignments will be Julia Wetschnig ([julia.wetschnig@wu.ac.at](mailto:julia.wetschnig@wu.ac.at)).
-You may contact Julia to schedule individual coaching sessions during the times indicated in the table below.
+Your main point of contact for the individual assignments will be Elizaveta Patrikeeva  ([elizaveta.patrikeeva@wu.ac.at](elizaveta.patrikeeva@wu.ac.at)).
+You may contact Elizaveta to schedule individual coaching sessions during the times indicated in the table below.
 These coaching sessions will be held online.
 However, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on CANVAS WU, and other web resources (see below) before you schedule a coaching session.
 If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on CANVAS WU.

 <br>
 **Assignment schedule - Group A**